BeatrizAndradeDS/rede-neural-do-zero-classificacao-binaria/README.md

 ## 📄 Licença

-MIT License - use à vontade, modifique, aprenda.
+MIT License - use à vontade.

 ---